dnikitopoulou/cheapest_parking/README.md

-# crowdsourcing
+# cheapest_parking
-A web site to collect and present parking prices, based on the method of crowdsourcing
+Prices Observatory for Parking Spots based on Crowdsourcing

+A web-based app with RESTful API

 Team work with: Athena Ioakeimidi, Vlassis Lentel-Lamprinidis